kevin-toles/tpm-job-finder-poc/README.md

 ## More Info
 See individual component and test folder README files for details.

 ---

+## SecureStorage Integration

+- All file, metadata, and log operations are routed through `SecureStorage` (`src/storage/secure_storage.py`).
+- This ensures consistent, secure, and maintainable data handling across all modules, including ResumeStore, ResumeUploader, output utilities, analytics, and enrichment.
+- All legacy file ops have been refactored to use SecureStorage methods for save, retrieve, and metadata management.

+---

+_Last updated: September 8, 2025_
+---

 ## Test Suite Hygiene & Organization